-This is where FICs come into their own enabling a transfer of value above the IHT threshold out of an individual’s estate without relinquishing control or the immediate tax charge.
+This is where FICs come into their own enabling a transfer of value above the IHT threshold out of an individual’s estate without relinquishing control or suffering the immediate tax charge.

 How do I set up a FIC?

-Firstly, company memorandum and articles of association, tailored to the specific family requirements, are drafted for the FIC.
+First, company memorandum and articles of association, tailored to the specific family requirements, are drafted for the FIC.

 The donor then typically transfers cash so that it is held for their beneficiaries and then used to subscribe for different classes of ordinary shares in the FIC immediately.
 At the same time, the beneficiaries enter into a shareholders’ agreement, which is a private document setting out the directors’ powers and shareholders’ rights.